Measures of Central Tendency

 The array formula =COUNTCOL(L4:N11) produces the first result (shown in range L13:N13), while the formula =MEANCOL(L4:N11) produces the second result (in range L14:N14) and the formula =SUMCOL(L4:N11) produces the third result (in range L15:N15).

-Remember that after entering any of these formulas you must press Ctrl-Shft-Enter.
+Remember that after entering any of these formulas you must press Ctrl-Shft-Enter (unless you are using Excel 365).

 See Weighted Mean and Median for how to calculate the weighted mean.